Tech Support – How to avoid fake Tech Support

-The internet age has made it possible for people to keep in touch with their nearest and dearest wherever they are in the world and businesses to work globally, but it has also made it possible for scammers to operate at a safe distance, knowing that even if their activities are criminal, there are high barriers to finding them, let alone prosecuting them.
+The internet age has made it possible for people to keep in touch with their nearest and dearest wherever they are in the world and businesses and tech support teams to work globally.
+At the same time, it has also made it possible for scammers to operate at a safe distance, knowing that even if their activities are criminal, there are high barriers to finding them, let alone prosecuting them.

-One of the most common scams doing the rounds at the current time is the “fake tech support” scam, which goes by a variety of names.
-The basic scenario is that you are contacted and offered tech support to fix a problem with a networked device, be it a computer, tablet or phone, only for your “helper” to take control of it.
-Here are four tips to spot (and therefore avoid) this scam.
+One of the most common scams doing the rounds at the current time is the “fake Tech Support” scam.
+The basic scenario is that you are contacted and offered tech support to fix a problem, be it a computer, tablet or phone.
+Your scam “helper” then takes control of it.
+Here are four tips to spot this scam.

-Legitimate technical support agencies do not contact customers individually to tell them that there is a problem with their computer and to offer advice for them to fix it.
+Certified IT Support businesses do not contact customers individually to tell them that there is a problem with their computer.
+Saying they offer advice to ‘fix my Tech’.
 Neither does Microsoft.
 They either put out generic updates for everyone to download themselves or they wait for individual customers to realise there is a problem and contact them.

 Therefore, if someone does contact you to offer you technical support, then you should probably work on the basis that they are a scammer unless they provide some very compelling proof to the contrary.